bmcivor/lego_autono/README.md

 Autonomous Lego Mindstorms / Arduino / Raspberry Pi

-Working Repository for Autonomous Lego Car Build using the Lego Mindstorms platform with microcontrollers to perform the Autonomous Tasks.
+Working Repository for Autonomous Lego Car Build using the Lego Mindstorms platform with micro-controllers to perform the Autonomous Tasks.

+Current setup is for a Nexus 6 Android Platform router.
+Power saving mode on Raspberry Pi Wi Pi must be disabled for continuous connection between Raspberry Pi and Controller.

 ### Dependencies
 * Arduino: